 Best Beaches in Hong Kong

 We hope that you enjoyed this list.
-Like we said, these are just our favourite beaches in the city that really make you feel like you’re on a vacation in paradise!
+As we said, these are just our favourite beaches in the city that really make you feel like you’re on a vacation in paradise!

 If you’re interested, there are more beaches in Hong Kong that we’ve covered on our blog.